josehpena/removeFirstAndLast/notes.md

-# Should return null when a unique character is sended.
+# Should return null when a unique character are sended.
+OK

+# Should return null when two characters are sended.